faradayio/earth/README.markdown

     ft = AutomobileFuel.first
     ...

+`Earth.init` loads desired "data domains" as well as any supporting classes and plugins that each data model needs.
+A "data domain" is a grouping of related data models.
+For instance, all automobile-related data is in the `:automobile` domain.

+### Data storage

+You can store Earth data in any relational database.
+On your very first run, you will need to create the tables for data each model.
+This is done using minirecord with the `apply_schemas` option:

+    require 'activerecord'
+    ActiveRecord::Base.establish_connection :adapter => ...   # Not needed if using Rails

+    require 'earth'
+    Earth.init :all, :apply_schemas => true

+### Pulling data from data.brighterplanet.com

+By default, Earth will pull data from data.brighterplanet.com.
+Simply call `run_data_miner!` on whichever data model class you need.
+If there are any Earth classes that the chosen class depends on, they will be downloaded as well automatically:

+    require 'earth'
+    Earth.init :locality
+    ZipCode.run_data_miner!

+### Pulling data from the original sources

+If you'd like to pull data directly from the source, e.g. Automobile data from EPA's sources, simply require the data\_miner file for the desired domain:

+    require 'earth'
+    Earth.init :automobile

+    require 'earth/automobile/data_miner'
+    AutomobileMake.run_data_miner!

 ## Collaboration cycle
 Brighter Planet vigorously encourages collaborative improvement of its emitter libraries.
 Collaboration requires a (free) GitHub account.